Yuchees/Object/README.md

 # Object
-Personal functions and class for Yu's project.
+Personal classes and functions for Yu's project.

-###* gaussian.py
+###Gaussian.py

-A class for Gaussian16 functions.
+Gaussian16 functions for the bench of input and output files generation.